 WHAT YOU SHOULD EXPECT FROM US AS A RESPONSIBLE AKC GOLD BREEDER OF MERIT

 We breed only to produce puppies of excellent quality and to improve on the qualities of the sire and dam in temperament, structure, train-ability, and hunting ability.
 We know of no other valid reason to breed.
 We screen breeding stock for hereditary diseases, and only then do we begin to study pedigrees carefully to make as sure as possible that there are no genetic health or temperament problems being brought in from either the sire or dam's side.
-We never voluntarily breed any Vizsla or Wirehaired Vizsla before they are two years old, and are certified free of hip dysplasia from OFA, Orthopedic Foundation for Animals.
+We never voluntarily breed any Vizsla or Wirehaired Vizsla before they are two years old, and are certified free of hip & elbow dysplasia from OFA, Orthopedic Foundation for Animals, as well as an HUU (hyperuricosuria) & eye test for all of our Wirehaired Vizslas.
 All certified dogs over two years of age will have a link to their OFA certification for your review.
 We have at least a four generation pedigree of the puppy, available for the puppy buyer to study and we can intelligently discuss the traits of the dogs in that pedigree, and tell why this particular breeding was done.
 You may be able to meet the dam if she is on site, and we will be able to show you pictures of the sire and dam if he or she does not live in my home.
-Not all of the dogs or litters on this web site are at the home of Nancy Edmunds in Commerce Ga.
+Not all of the dogs or litters on this web site are at the home of Nancy Edmunds.
 Many of the dogs seen on this site and puppies advertised, belong to the owner or co-owner and are at their homes.
 We may use this web site as a vehicle to get the word out about that particular litter being available.
 We screen puppy buyers to make sure they understand what the Vizsla or Wirehaired Vizsla is like to live with, as they are not for everyone.
 Please read the About the Vizsla page on this site to better understand the temperaments and personalities of the two Vizsla Breeds.
 Expect to be interviewed, either by phone or email, and have questions asked of you.
 When inquiring about a puppy, please let us know whether you are looking for a show, hunt, performance event puppy, or if you are looking for that perfect companion.
 The more flexible you are with the puppy's sex, the better chance you have of there being a puppy for you, as we do not have the ability to pre-order the sexes we would like!
 We will want to know if you have other pets and whether they are neutered or spayed, whether there are small children in the home, and if you have a fenced yard.
 We discuss spaying and neutering with you at the time of inquiry, and will require that all puppies coming from us, as adults, are to be altered if not being shown and finished as an AKC Champion (CH) for both the smooth Vizsla and for the Wirehaired Vizsla.
-Wirehaired Vizsla puppy's tails are docked 1/4 off per the WVCA standard at around 3 days old, along with both front dew claws, but we reserve the right to decide not to do these processes on any particular puppy or litter.
+Our Wirehaired Vizsla puppy's tails have previously been docked 1/4 off per the WVCA standard at around 3 days old, along with both front dew claws, but we are trending to not to do these processes on our new litters, as docking is banned in Europe and several of our puppies are being exported and shown in European countries.
 The smooth Vizsla tails are docked 1/3 off per the VCA standard, along with both front dew claws, again, reserving the right not do this.
 You can visit with the puppies after the age of 3-4 weeks, as long as we are available to meet with you.
 All puppies will carry the prefix of 'Vizcaya's' on their registered name, unless the puppy is coming from another breeder/kennel.
 We normally take a word from one of the parent's names or come up with a theme and will require it's use in the registered name of the new puppy.
-From the time the puppy is born, until the time that he or she is about 6 weeks old, I will ask for their registered name, along with their call name, to be able to register the puppies as a litter with the AKC, and as your individual puppy.
+When the litter is about 6 weeks old, I will ask for their registered name from you, along with their call name, to be able to register the puppies as a litter with the AKC, and as your individual puppy.
 Please work on the registered name and have it ready by the time the puppy is 6 weeks old in order to be able to give you the AKC papers at the time of pick-up.

 All puppies leaving my kennel are guaranteed to be free of hip dysplasia and genetic eye diseases.
 If your puppy is purchased for show/breeding and proves to have one of these genetic diseases, I will replace the puppy with one of a different breeding, but will expect you to spay or neuter the original puppy.
 I will refund a portion of the purchase price if your companion dog proves to have one of the genetic diseases mentioned.